Skip to content

 • Despite being an older model, the Anycubic i3 Mega S performed reliably.

-• Bridging ancient Islamic geometry and parametric fabrication opens poetic design possibilities.
+• Translating historical Islamic geometry into computational fabrication opens poetic and contemporary design possibilities.

 Next Steps

-• Experiment with TPU for flexible results and wearable integration.
+• Experiment with TPU for flexible and wearable results.

-• Try bioplastic filaments for sustainable, soft composites.
+• Explore bioplastic filaments for sustainable soft composites.

-• Develop a modular lattice system based on Seljuk tiling for garments or lamps.
+• Develop a modular lattice system based on Seljuk tiling for garments, lamps, or architectural textiles.